-Part 3: Post-Construction Issue Yes No N/A Comments Initials Ensure that no field welds are made to beams.
-Common occurrences are: 1.
-Diaphragm bolt holes do not align so the Contractor field welds them to the diaphragm connection plate.
+Part 3: Post-Construction Issue Yes No N/A Comments Initials Payment for the work should not be made until all required Buy America certification has been approved by Materials Division.
+Ensure that no field welds are made to beams.
+Common occurrences are: Diaphragm bolt holes do not align so the Contractor field welds them to the diaphragm connection plate.
 The welder starts before or ends after the support steel strap to channel connection for steel stay-in-place forms.
 That small arc strike or weld has to be ground out.
 3. Overhang bracing is field welded to beams or studs.
 There are arc strikes around expansion joint welds or bearing plate welds.
 Ensure beams are clean after deck placement.